Heckscheibe/SimpleSimulatorManager/README.md

 However, locating your app's folder in the local file system poses a challenge.
 Enter the Simple Simulator Manager, a tool crafted to assist in this aspect!

 This tool simplifies the process by offering an intuitive interface for managing apps installed on local simulators.
-Current features include:
+**Current features include:**
 - Comprehensive list of installed simulators, categorized by device type and OS version
 - Swift access to simulator and application folders
 - Effortless navigation to app folders installed on simulators
 - Option to Show/Hide platforms in the list

+**Security and Privacy:**
+To access the local file system, Simple Simulator Manager disables the [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime) of macOS and turns off the app sandbox.
+This involves a potentially risky entitlement.
+The entire code of the app is openly available in this repository, allowing users to review it and ensure that none of their data is used inappropriately or sent anywhere.
+The app operates entirely offline, ensuring a secure and private development environment.

 **Note:** While Simple Simulator Manager facilitates efficient local testing, it is essential to conduct thorough testing on real devices before releasing your apps. ;)